Needing Support but Not Sure Where to Start

 Question

 Please help.
-I’m so very lost.
+I feel very lost.

 Note: Please review our disclaimer regarding the following answer